Hyperparameter Optimization in Regression Learner App

 Because hyperparameter optimization can lead to an overfitted model, the recommended approach is to create a separate test set before importing your data into the Regression Learner app.
 After you train your optimizable model, you can see how it performs on your test set.
 For an example, see Train Regression Model Using Hyperparameter Optimization in Regression Learner App.

 To perform hyperparameter optimization in Regression Learner, follow these steps:

 Choose a model type and decide which hyperparameters to optimize.
 See Select Hyperparameters to Optimize.

-Hyperparameter optimization is not supported for linear regression models and neural networks.
+Hyperparameter optimization is not supported for the models in Linear Regression Models.

 (Optional) Specify how the optimization is performed.
 For more information, see Optimization Options.

 Train your model.
 Use the Minimum MSE Plot to track the optimization results.

 In the Regression Learner app, in the Models section of the Learn tab, click the arrow to open the gallery.
 The gallery includes optimizable models that you can train using hyperparameter optimization.